amos1969/python-book/chapter02/outputting_to_shell.rst

 thing we are going to do is make Python tell us a story, in other words we're going to get it to output some text and other things.

+Essentialky the main way of outputting text from a Python program is to use the **print** function, this takes a number of arguments, separated by commas, and at it's simplest tries to output each of them separated by spaces.